textpattern/textpattern.github.io/tags/site_slogan.md

 ### Example 2: Slogan as content filler

 The slogan could be used for the content attribute of the `description` metadata element.
-Either whole...
+Either whole…

 ~~~ html
 <meta name="description" content="<txp:site_slogan />">
 ~~~

-or partial...
+or partial…

 ~~~ html
 <meta name="description" content="<txp:site_slogan />.
 And the rest of your pithy description would go here.">